 There should be massive convoys of relief pouring into Iraq.
-And, you know, the amount of money that the United States has devoted to humanitarian relief not controlled by the US military is 0.01% of what the United States spends on war in Iraq.
-One man, Rafiq Tschannen, the head of the International Organization for Migration, said very ironically to me, "You know, if they just moved it up to 1% of that sum, it could even make a difference for US security," because the people who are joining these militias are often young people who can’t find a job.
-Iraq now has 50% to 75% unemployment.
+And, you know, the amount of money that the United States has devoted to humanitarian relief not controlled by the U.S. military is 0.01 percent of what the United States spends on war in Iraq.
+One man, Rafiq Tschannen, the head of the International Organization for Migration, said very ironically to me, “You know, if they just moved it up to 1 percent of that sum, it could even make a difference for U.S. security,” because the people who are joining these militias are often young people who can’t find a job.
+Iraq now has 50 to 75 percent unemployment.
 The only way to even get a pittance, a meager pittance of food and relief for one’s family, is to join up with these militias.
 So it would have an impact on the security.

 AMY GOODMAN: Kathy Kelly, I wanted to turn for a moment to a brief report we have from Jordan from Democracy Now! producer Jen Utz, who has been in Amman covering the plight of Iraqi refugees.
 She filed this report.

 JEN UTZ: Ashraf Al Taie is a freelance journalist who worked as an interpreter for NBC in Iraq.
 He was kidnapped twice and was both mentally and physically tortured.
 He told me he’s certain that if he returns to Iraq he will be killed.